Blog

 E-learning study shows: The digital learning boom continues

-The eLearning BENCHMARKING Study 2024 of the eLearning Journal with the Haufe Akademie shows: Digital learning has become established in companies after the coronavirus pandemic.
-The 2024 study examined how sustainably digital learning methods have become embedded in companies after the coronavirus pandemic.
-During the crisis, companies were forced to resort to digital learning offerings – now they have a choice.
-For this purpose, employees and managers from companies of various sizes and industries in the DACH region were surveyed.
+The eLearning BENCHMARKING Study 2024 by the eLearning Journal with the Haufe Akademie shows: Digital learning has established itself in companies after coronavirus.
+The 2024 study investigated how sustainable digital learning methods are in companies after the coronavirus pandemic.
+Because during the crisis, companies were forced to resort to digital training offers - now they have the choice.
+To this end, employees and managers from companies of various sizes and industries in the DACH region were surveyed.

 Digital learning remains widespread